viktorchernev/DescribeDocumentation/documentation.github/!README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/viktorchernev/DescribeCompiler?color=green&logo=github)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Describe is a markup language used to write and maintain complex data lists that are compiled on demand to html, xml, sql, json and any other language needed.
-Describe is simple to use, intuitive and easy to master, and readily extendible.
+Describe is a markup language designed to write and maintain complex data lists that are compiled on demand to various formats, such as html, xml, sql and json.
+It is simple to use, intuitive and easy to master.
+Describe is readily extendible - implementing support for new target languages or customizing the transpilation process is straightforward, making it adaptable to a wide range of projects.

+Built on a state of the art parsing platform such as ANTLR 4.13, Describe offers a robust grammar, although the compiler is currently in beta and some bugs are to be expected.
+It is available for free under the AGPL v3 license, but commercial licenses are negotiable as well.

+While ANTLR ensures strong grammar handling, the compiler is still under active development, and occasional bugs may occur.
+We appreciate your patience and value your contributions, as we continue to improve the tool.

 ## How to
-In order to run the `DescribeCompilerCLI.exe` you need a Windows PC with DotNet framework version 4.8 or higher.
-In order to reference the `DescribeCompilerAPI.dll` in your DotNet projects, you need to target DotNet framework version 4.8 or higher.
-There are no other dependencies.
+In order to run the `DescribeCompilerCLI.exe` you need a Windows PC with DotNet framework version 8.0 or higher.
+In order to reference the `DescribeCompilerAPI.dll` in your DotNet projects, you need to target DotNet framework version 8.0 or higher.
+In order to use the Amazon Lambda project, on the other hand, you need to upload it to AWS.
 Also, be sure to check out our [wiki](https://github.com/viktorchernev/DescribeCompiler/wiki) for the complete documentation.

 ### 0. Set up highlighting
-In order to highlight Describe code, you can download the xml files for Notepad++ from the folder [Highlighting](https://github.com/viktorchernev/DescribeCompiler/tree/master/%23DescribeLanguage/Highlighting), or use the instructions provided in said folder to set up your preferred text editor.
+To enable Describe code highlighting, you can download the XML files for Notepad++ from the [Highlighting](https://github.com/viktorchernev/DescribeCompiler/tree/master/!highlighting) folder, or follow the instructions there to set up another text editor of your choice.
+This method uses user-defined languages for highlighting, which is a bit limited and makeshift, but it works reasonably well.
+A more refined solution using editor plugins isn’t available yet.

 ### 1. Write Describe code
 Write a title of each list, followed by an arrow `->` and the elements, one on a line, separated by comma `,` and end with a semicolon `;`.
 Add `[links]` in square brackets, and `<tag>` items in order to piece lists together.
 Add additional data as `{decorators}` in curly brackets or as tilde inversions - `~`.
 For more info visit the [documentation](https://documentation.listiary.com/)/[github](https://github.com/viktorchernev/DescribeCompiler/wiki/Grammar-How-To) or explore Describe source codes and test cases in this [huge collection](https://library.listiary.com/)/[github](https://github.com/viktorchernev/DataLists/tree/master/Lists).